DcSushi/Thamaturge/CORE RULES.md

 * ### 1 lore skill of your choice (stats associated are up to you and your DM)

+# RESTING:
+- a ration is about 1 half of a potato. usually 1 - 2 copper per ration
+   - on a short rest, you may eat up to 4 rations
+   - you restore 40% missing health with 1 ration, 50% on 2, 55% on 3, and 60% on 4
+   - eating 4 rations on a short rest restores 1 exhaustion
+   - Long rests require shelter to gain the full benefit.
+   - proper shelter and 5 rations per traveler will restore all party members to 100% hp and mana
+   - innadiquite shelter removes 15% hp and mana
+   - each missing ration removes 5% hp and mana
+   - long resting with only 1 or 2 rationas applies 1 exhaustion
+   - long resting with 0 rations applies 2 exhaustion
+   - long resting with full rations but not shelter removes 2 exhaustion
+   - long resting with full rations and shelter removes 4 exhaustion

 # COMBAT INTERACTIONS: